 Widespread outages are being experienced worldwide, affecting a wide range of Windows devices.
-The source of the issue being a faulty update from the cybersecurity provider CrowdStrike to their Falcon Sensor software, which is widely used to manage the cybersecurity of both Windows PCs and servers.
-Having started affecting devices as of 19th July 2024, the update is causing Windows PCs to crash and experience the ‘Blue Screen of Death’ (BSOD) error, getting stuck into boot loops and ultimately rendering systems unusable.
+The source of the issue is a faulty update from the cybersecurity provider CrowdStrike to their Falcon Sensor software, which is widely used to manage the cybersecurity of both Windows PCs and servers.
+Having started affecting devices as of 19th July 2024, the update is causing Windows PCs to crash and experience the ‘Blue Screen of Death’ (BSOD) error, getting stuck in boot loops and ultimately rendering systems unusable.
 So far, a reported 8.5 million Windows devices have been affected globally by the issues and has caused significant impact across various sectors, despite this figure representing less than 1% of all Windows machines.

 Impact

 Having already affected much of Australia’s banks, airlines and TV broadcasters, businesses across Europe have begun their working day and are also now reporting similar issues.
-The breadth of this issue hasn’t fully yet been recognised with retailers, and even emergency services in various countries such as the United States, United Kingdom, Australia, and India all facing issues due to the downtime.
+The breadth of this issue hasn’t yet been fully recognised with retailers, and even emergency services in various countries such as the United States, United Kingdom, Australia, and India all facing issues due to the downtime.

 CrowdStrike’s Response